 Perfection is overrated.
 If you have OCD (Obsessive Compulsion Disorder), I feel for you.
 My mother-in-law has it.
-I don’t know how I passed the vetting to marry her daughter.
-Somehow she overlooked my many imperfections.
+I don’t know how I passed the vetting process to marry her daughter.
+Thankfully, she overlooked my many imperfections.

-We’re bombarded with thousands of images daily promoting perfection – the perfect figure, job, car, drug, home, makeup, gun, knife, etc. Resist the urge to envy ‘perfect’ preppers.
-They’re photo shopped.
+We’re bombarded with thousands of images daily promoting perfection – the perfect figure, job, car, drug, home, makeup, gun, knife, etc. Resist the urge to envy ‘perfect’ people/preppers.
+Their life may be photo shopped.
 Be yourself.
 That’s enough.

 Be honest about your imperfections.
 This quality opens more doors and opportunities than the vinyl veneer of perfection.